minhphanhvu/ella_nails/README.md

 Use cases:
   - One staff can have many NailService
-  - One service can have only one staff
+  - One service can belong to one staff only
-  - A service can have different price based on a specific staff?
+  - A service can have different price based on a specific staff
-  - Availability will be determined by the current number of booked service -> each service may have an estimated time from start to finish?
+  - Availability will be determined by the current number of booked service -> each service may have an estimated time from start to finish
-  - What is the appropriate time slot for NailService?
-(5-minute slots)
+  - What is the appropriate time slot for NailService (5-minute slots)
   - A customers can schedule for a service with the same staff on different days
   - WorkFlow:
   *For a calendar -> preresent all days of the month -> calculate availability based on the day that the customers choose*